Charlotte reappeared in Adam’s room, collapsing on the floor next to his bed. She clawed her way up onto the mattress, realizing he was not there.

 “Oh?”
 Alexander smirked.
 “If it’s a power struggle, you’ll have to do better than that.”

 The colliding energies burst, causing a tremendous explosion that shook the area.
 Adam flew out of the energy, rolling onto the ground.
-He immediately tried to stand back up, but could not, as both of his hands were gone.
+He immediately tried to stand back up, but could not, as both of his arms were gone.

 A moment later, Alexander sprung out of the blast covered in pink.
 He then revealed that this energy surrounding him had actually been a set of wings, opening them up to show their splendor.